sohjnthn/For-own-learning/README.md

 =

-Things to take note of before using the above Java/Python/JavaScript code (For IntelliJ IDEA - Java, run the main Java file with the TestNG configuration, as the Gradle configuration has issues):
+Things to take note of before using the above Java/Python/JavaScript code (1.
+For IntelliJ IDEA - Java, run the main Java file with the TestNG configuration, as the Gradle configuration has issues.

+2. Run the main Python file's function which starts with "def test_...():", as running wih the Current File option has issues.):

 [1]